The Forward Prizes for Poetry

 14) Shortlisted and winning poets will be expected to be available for publicity around the awards and where possible to attend the ceremony.
 Poets may also be recorded at the ceremony or for promotion of the Prizes.

-15) Publishers must share, with Forward Prize organisers, contact details of the shortlisted poets within a week of request.
+15) Publishers must share, with Forward Prizes’ organisers, contact details of the shortlisted poets within a week of request.

 16) Please check the date and eligibility guidelines carefully.
 Any work that does not meet the rules will be disqualified.
-The decision of the Foundation on the eligibility of an entry is final and binding.
+The Foundation’s decision on the eligibility of an entry is final and binding.

 17) No poem, or collection of poetry, entered for the Forward Prizes will be returned.
-Please enter on submittable or email this form by 9 March.
-Books must be received by 23 March.
+Please enter on Submittable by 8 March.
+Books must be received by 22 March.

 If you have questions about the guidelines, do consult the FAQ on our website.

-If you have technical difficulties completing the online entry form, please email email@example.com.
-If you are unable to complete the online entry form for other reasons, please email Holly Hopkins, Forward Prizes Manager, at Forward Arts Foundation, via firstname.lastname@example.org or call on +44 (0)207 845 4655 before Thursday 9 March 2017 to make alternative arrangements.
+If you have technical difficulties completing the online entry form, please email firstname.lastname@example.org.
+If you are unable to complete the online entry form for other reasons, please email Georgia Attlesey, Forward Prizes Manager, at Forward Arts Foundation, via email@example.com or call on +44 (0)207 845 4655 before Thursday 7 March 2019 to make alternative arrangements.

 The Forward Prizes for Poetry are organised by Forward Arts Foundation, a charity that celebrates excellence in poetry and increases its audience.
-Its initiatives include National Poetry Day, a mass celebration of poetry that falls this year on 28 September 2017.
-Both the Forward Prizes and National Poetry Day are supported by Bookmark, Arts Council England, the Esmée Fairbairn Foundation and Southbank Centre.
+Its initiatives include National Poetry Day, a mass celebration of poetry that falls this year on 3 October 2019.
+Forward Arts Foundation are supported by Bookmark, the estate of Felix Dennis, Arts Council England, John Ellerman Foundation, the Esmée Fairbairn Foundation and Southbank Centre.
 Find out more on our website.